 He was buried quickly and without ceremony somewhere close by – possibly Wareham.
 With Æthelred considered too young to be guilty, the finger of accusation pointed straight at his mother, Ælfryth.

 An anointed king was seen as God’s representative on earth, with regicide being viewed as a heinous crime.
-In spite of this, Edward’s killers escaped punishment. Ælfryth was – and still is – the prime suspect.
+In spite of this, Edward’s killers escaped punishment. Ælfryth was the prime suspect.
 As late as 40 years after the killing, Archbishop Wulfstan of York laid the blame firmly at her door, in the D text of the Anglo-Saxon Chronicle, which opined:

 No worse deed than this was ever done by the English nation since they first sought the land of Britain.
 Men murdered him, but God hath magnified him.
 He was in life an earthly king.
 He is now after death a heavenly saint.¹

-Although the crowned was not conferred on Æthelred straight away, whatever the dowager queen’s actions, at only 9 or 10 years old, her son was now the only candidate for the succession.
+Although the crown was not conferred on Æthelred straight away, whatever the dowager queen’s actions, at between 9 and 11 years old, at most, her son was now the only candidate for the succession.
 However, it was only after an interregnum and a period of negotiations that the crown was settled on Æthelred.

 Almost a year after Edward’s death, the young king was exhumed by Ealdorman Ælfhere.
 Edward’s erstwhile supporter stayed a couple of days at Wareham before escorting the body to the nunnery at Shaftesbury.
 It was only after Edward was safely re-buried with the honour to which he was entitled as king, that Æthelred was crowned by Archbishop Dunstan; on 4th May 979.